Chapter 6. Signal Transduction

 ⑶ Notch signaling

-① Function: Determines cell fate, cell division, cell differentiation, cell death, etc.
+① Function: Determines cell fate, and involved in cell division, cell differentiation, cell death, etc.

 ⑸ Hedgehog signaling